NeuroTechX/ntx_slack_archive/_toronto.md

 >
 If you're a first time hack attendee, PM me to be added to the guest list.
 All you regulars, we'll see you there!

+4/18/2017 6:00 PM

+ **graeme** :

+ >If anyone gets a Unity VR app running and integrated with Muse, I'd love to see it, and I might have a part time job for you.